uraimo/MPU-6050.swift/README.md

 The device also have self-check functionalities that verify that the internal micro mechanisms o this MEMS chip are working as expected, but those additional functions are not implemented at the moment.

 Even if your device is on a flat surface and stationary, you should always expect small variations of the accelerometer and gyroscope values.

+## Supported Boards

+Every board supported by [SwiftyGPIO](https://github.com/uraimo/SwiftyGPIO): RaspberryPis, BeagleBones, C.H.I.P., etc...

+To use this library, you'll need a Linux ARM board with Swift 3.x.

+The example below will use a RaspberryPi 2 board but you can easily modify the example to use one the other supported boards, a full working demo projects for the RaspberryPi2 is available in the `Examples` directory.

 ## Installation